fredtjt/freddie-final-project-MA1805/Final Project/README.md

 About The Game

-The gameplay is quite simple, you are the sandwich and you must avoid the heavies to survive! when a Heavy hits the edge of the screen, you get some survival points, seek the highest score you can!
+The gameplay is quite simple, you are the sandwich and you must avoid the increasing number of heavies to survive! when a Heavy hits the edge of the screen, you get some survival points, seek the highest score you can!